Bulk Soybean Shipping

 1. Food for Direct Human Consumption:

-• Miso: A fermented soybean paste used primarily in Japanese cuisine.
+• Miso: Miso is a fermented soybean paste commonly used in Japanese cuisine for soups, marinades, sauces, and seasonings.

-• Soy Flour and Soy Protein: These are used in various food products like bread, cereals, and snacks.
+• Soy Flour and Soy Protein: Soy flour, concentrates, isolates, and protein ingredients are used in bakery products, cereals, meat alternatives, nutritional products, and processed foods.

 2. Animal Feed: